Television licence: Opinions of television licensing systems

 and in 2005 the British government described the licence fee system as "the best (and most widely supported) funding model, even though it is not perfect".

-In 2018 there was a referendum in Switzerland on whether TV licensing should be scrapped, in which voters rejected abolition by 71.6% to 28.4%.
-Legislators in Bulgaria and Serbia have attempted to introduce a television licence.
+In 2018 there was a referendum in Switzerland on whether TV licensing should be scrapped, in which voters rejected abolition by 71.6 per cent to 28.4 per cent.
+Legislators in Bulgaria have attempted to introduce a television licence.
 In Bulgaria, a fee is specified in the broadcasting law but has never been implemented.
 Lithuania and Latvia have debated the introduction of a licence fee but have not legislated for one.
 In the case of Latvia, some analysts believe this is partly because the government is unwilling to relinquish control of Latvijas Televīzija, which it gains from directly funding the service.

 The Czech Republic increased the proportion of funding that the public broadcaster gets from licence fees, justifying the move with the argument that the existing public service broadcasters cannot compete with commercial broadcasters for advertising revenues.